Chapter Fourteen: Corporate Equity Accounting

 Governments are aware that this double-taxation outcome can limit corporate investment and be potentially damaging to an economy.
 Various measures of relief are sometimes available, depending on the prevailing political climate (including “dividends received deductions” for dividends paid between affiliated companies, lower shareholder tax rates on dividends, and S-Corporation provisions that permit closely held corporations to attribute their income to the shareholders thereby avoiding one level of tax).
 Some countries adopt “tax holidays” that permit newer companies to be exempt from income taxes, or utilize different approaches to taxing the value additive components of production by an entity.

 Another burden on the corporate form of organization is costly regulation.
-In the USA, larger (usually public) companies are under scrutiny of federal (The Securities and Exchange Commission (SEC) and other public oversight groups) and state regulatory bodies.
+In the U.S., larger (usually public) companies are under scrutiny of federal (The Securities and Exchange Commission (SEC) and other public oversight groups) and state regulatory bodies.
 History shows that the absence or failure of these regulators will quickly foster an environment where rogue business persons will launch all manner of stock fraud schemes.
-Worse, these frauds quickly corrupt public confidence without which investors become unwilling to join together to invest in new ideas and products.
-Therefore, it seems almost unavoidable that governmental regulation must be a part of the corporate scene.
-However, the cost of compliance with such regulation is heavy.
+These frauds can quickly corrupt public confidence without which investors become unwilling to join together to invest in new ideas and products.
+It seems almost unavoidable that governmental regulation must be a part of the corporate scene.
+However, the cost of compliance with such regulation is high.
 Public companies must prepare and file quarterly and annual reports with the SEC, along with a myriad of other documents.
-And, many of these documents must be certified or subjected to independent audit.
+Many of these documents must be certified or subjected to independent audit.
 Further, requirements are in place that require companies to have strong internal controls and even ethical training.

 A comparative review of the preceding tables reveals a broad range of potential attributes.
 Every company has different financing and tax considerations and will tailor its package of features to match those issues.
 For instance, a company can issue preferred that is much like debt (cumulative, mandatory redeemable), because a fixed periodic payment must occur each period with a fixed amount due at maturity.
 On the other hand, some preferred will behave more like common stock (noncallable, noncumulative, convertible).